 |Appliance||Average wattage||kWh rating|

-The unit price – or price per kWh – of your electricity is determined by the energy tariff you’re currently on.
-There is a national average for electricity bills – currently £104.50 according to Ofgem – but this will vary widely, largely because unit prices vary widely from customer to customer – this is down to a combination of factors, including your energy supplier, the area you live in, and the market price of energy.
+The unit price – or price per kwh – of your electricity is determined by the energy tariff you’re currently on.
+The national average in 2020 was 17.2p according to BEIS (Department of Business, Energy & Industrial Strategy), but this will vary widely for individuals based on a combination of factors, including your energy supplier, the area you live in, and the market price of energy.
+See below for more details.

 Even if you were able to calculate your energy usage to the last kWh, the result is unlikely to tally with the exact figure on your energy bill.
 That’s because most energy tariffs come with additional daily standing charges.
 In a small number of cases, energy tariffs exist that come with zero standing charges, in which case you’re only paying for your actual energy use.
 Don’t be fooled though – the additional costs are rolled into the unit price, which is likely to be larger than rival plans where a daily standing charge is added.